egenn/rtemis/README.md

      - Group-weighted Stacking: **_metaGroup()_**

 ### Ongoing work
-* Novel algorithms developed in __rtemis__ will generally be added to this public repository as soon as the corresponding papers are published.
+* Novel algorithms developed in __rtemis__ will generally be added to this public repository as soon as the corresponding papers or preprints are published.
 * R Documentation is ongoing and should be completed soon.
 * __rtemis__ is under active development with many enhancements and extensions in the works
 ---